Outwood Academy Freeston: History

+In 1977 Normanton Secondary Modern School was merged with Normanton Grammar School to form Normanton Freeston Comprehensive School at the site of the Modern school.

 Along with a number of other secondary schools, Freeston changed itself to an academy status in 2011.
 Its school motto was "Making the Difference in the Business of Learning".

 On 20 August 2015 the academy library and ICT lab caught fire and burnt down as a result of maintenance work being carried out on the roof.

 On 8 September 2017 Wakefield City Academies Trust announced it was disbanding.

 On 30 January 2018 Outwood Grange Academies Trust was named as the new sponsor for The Freeston Academy.
 The school transferred to its new sponsor on 1 June 2018, reopening as Outwood Academy Freeston.

 Academics

 The last Ofsted report in September 2017 concluded that Freeston provides a sound education for its students, supported by a strong governing body and providing support for students and parents alike.
 The school has Enterprise Hub Status and works with nine West Yorkshire schools.